 Every year, thousands of migrants disappear en route to Europe.
 Their families, scattered over different continents, remain without news and in deep anxiety.
 The reasons for the loss of contact are diverse: loss or confiscation of their telephone, detention or even death.
 This humanitarian issue remains largely overlooked and the fate of the families invisible to the general public.
 The Restoring Family Links service, which strives to support these families and help them find their loved ones, must also be better known and understood by the public.
-Through this campaign, we wish to make the general public aware of this humanitarian issue and to publicize the RFL services of the Red Cross and Red Crescent Movement in Europe.
-Thanks to your support, we hope for the widest possible promotion in Europe in order to, together, strongly mark the International Day of the Disappeared on August 30th.

 In 2021, nearly 3,300* migrants died or went missing while attempting to reach Europe.